Medicinal Cannabis Doctors in Melbourne, Australia

 Based in Lilydale, Victoria, our medical doctors can work with you to find alternative treatments for various conditions esp with medicinal cannabis.

-Our medicinal cannabis Prescribing clinic focuses on helping patients with chronic conditions who may benefit from medicinal cannabis.
+Our medicinal cannabis Prescribing clinic focuses on helping patients with chronic pain conditions who may benefit from medicinal cannabis.

 To be eligible for medicinal cannabis in Australia, patients must have a condition for which there is some evidence that medicinal cannabis helps and must have exhausted or be unable to use conventional therapies for their indication.